phani-x507/Retrieval-Augmented-Generation-using-Federal-Data-API/README.md

 - **Interactive Chatbot UI**: A ReactJS-based frontend for interacting with the chatbot, located at `Project_root/Frontend/rag_frontend/public`.
 - **Asynchronous Data Pipeline**: Efficient data downloading, processing, and database updates using asyncio.
 - **Chat-Style Interaction**: User-friendly interface for chat interactions using a local LLM model.
-- **Database Access**: Supports structured database queries and retrieves information from the daily-updated MySQL database.
+- **Database Access**: Supports structured database queries and retrieves information from the daily-updated MySQL database which are **Downloaded, Processed, Updated** from **Federal Register Dataset**.
 - **FastAPI Integration**: Offers RESTful API endpoints for interaction.
 - **Modular Code Structure**: Separates data pipeline and API logic for clarity and maintainability.